Medical Reviewer

 How Does Tramadol Work?

-Tramadol, a synthetic opioid pain reliever, works by binding to opioid receptors in the brain, where it acts as a partial agonist.[3]
+Tramadol, a synthetic opioid pain reliever, works by binding to opioid receptors in the brain, where it acts as a weak agonist.[3]
 This means that it activates the same receptors as other opioids, such as morphine or codeine, but to a lesser extent than more powerful medications or illicit drugs.

 What is Tramadol Withdrawal Like?